gfu-servant-engineering/tech-connect-frontend/src/pages/about/index.md

   image: /img/AboutTechConnect.jpg
 headingAboutMAF: About MAF
 aboutMAF: >-
   MAF is all about making connections -- and technology plays a key roles.
-We want to introduce isolated people to Jesus Christ through a network of technology anddiscipleship strategies.
+We want to introduce isolated people to Jesus Christ through a network of technology and discipleship strategies.
 Technology constantly changes, so MAF Tech Resources is always adapting to create opportunities to connect people to Jesus.
 We use technology in a variety of ways in order to bring God's Word into the most remote parts of the world; providing connectivity through email and VPN